-I was recently asked about baleen whales and what techniques they use to collect food.
+I was recently asked about baleen whales and their techniques for collecting food.

 There are three families of baleen whales, and all three use different techniques to feed.
-Right whales and the bowhead whale use filter feeding, gray whales use a bottom-feeding technique, and rorquals use bubble net feeding, gulp feeding and circle feeding.
+Right whales and bowhead whale use filter feeding, gray whales use a bottom-feeding approach, and rorquals use bubble net feeding, gulp feeding, and circle feeding.

 How Do Whales Use Baleen?

-Baleen whales have a row of triangular plates that are closely packed together, hanging from each side of the roof of the mouth.
-The plates are made from the same material as our human fingernails, keratin.
+Baleen whales have a row of triangular plates closely packed together, hanging from each side of the mouth’s roof.
+The leaves are made from the same material as our human fingernails, keratin.
 There are up to 400 baleen plates in the mouth, and they have a hairy fringe on the inside.

-Baleen whales use a method of filter-feeding to take in large quantities of water and food at the same time.
-The fringes overlap inside, which forms a mat, through which the baleen whales feed.
-They filter water through the mat, straining any food from the water.
+Baleen whales use a method of filter-feeding to take in large quantities of water and food simultaneously.
+The fringes overlap inside, which forms a mat through which the baleen whales feed.
+They filter water through the carpet, straining any food from the water.

 Bowhead Whale, North Atlantic Right Whale, North Pacific Right Whale, Southern Right Whale

-The bowhead whale, North Atlantic right whale, North Pacific right whale, and the Southern right whales all feed similarly.
-As members of the Balaenidae family, all four species of whales have long baleen plates, which provide an area large enough to pass the water through.
+The bowhead whale, the North Atlantic right whale, the North Pacific right whale, and the Southern right whale all feed similarly.
+As members of the Balaenidae family, all four whale species have long baleen plates, which provide an area large enough to pass the water through.

-The plates can be up to 4 meters long in bowhead whales, and up to 2.7 meters long in the other whales.
-The shape of the jaw and lips of these whales are due to the baleen.
-The shape allows them to scoop up water whilst swimming slowly forward.
+The plates can be up to 4 meters long in bowhead whales and up to 2.7 meters in other whales.
+The shape of the jaw and lips of these whales is due to the baleen.
+The form allows them to scoop up water while swimming slowly forward.

 The fibers on the baleen catch tiny plankton.
-Unlike other baleen whales, the fibers are very fine, allowing them to catch organisms as small as 2.5mm long.
+Unlike other baleen whales, the fibers are fine, allowing them to see organisms as small as 2.5mm long.

 Right whales are masters of skim feeding.
 Right whales swim forward with their mouths open, allowing the water to pass through the mouth and out the baleen plates.

-Skim feeding is generally done at the surface of the water, and right whales can be seen with just their upper jaw out of the water.
+Skim feeding is generally done at the water’s surface, and right whales can be seen with just their upper jaw out of the water.
 However, they will also feed at different depths in the sea, including near the seabed.

-The skim feeding technique also plays a large part in the difference in the shape and body of the whales.
-Unlike other ways of feeding, there is no need for the throat to expand, and the large pleats called ventral grooves that are seen on other families of whales are absent.
+The skim feeding technique also plays a large part in the whales’ shape and body differences.
+Unlike other ways of feeding, there is no need for the throat to expand, and the large pleats called ventral grooves seen on other whales’ familiesales are absent.